Shanin Blake: Music career

 In 2019, Blake moved from Utah to San Diego, California, and established herself in the local music scene.
 She recorded a song, "Stop, Wait a Minute", that year, that became locally popular and led to her being covered in local media.
-Blake recounted being in travel, possibly in Costa Rica when the song blew up, and being only vaguely aware of the success it was achieving.
+Blake later recounted that she was traveling, possibly in Costa Rica, during the song's initial success, and had been only vaguely aware of the extent of its popularity.